paulburgess1357/LeetNeoCode/README.md

 - Per‑problem solution folder with automatic versioning (`Solution_1.cpp`, `Solution_2.cpp`, …)
 - **Zero-padded problem numbering** for clean organization (`LC00001_Two_Sum`, `LC00056_Merge_Intervals`)
 - **Recent solutions management** with configurable quick access to your most worked-on problems
+- **Keyword search functionality** to find solutions by algorithm type, data structure, or any search terms
 - Metadata comment (difficulty, tags, your own tags) folded at the bottom of every file
 - Support for multiple programming languages (C++, Python, Java, JavaScript, Go, and more)
 - Automatic code dependencies setup with appropriate language-specific helpers